prjunnamed/prjcombine/docs/src/fpga.md

   - the output may not be routable without using special test muxes within interface logic
 - *multi mux output*:
   - this segment is the canonical wire segment
-  - this segment is driven by interconnect muxes
+  - this segment is driven by switchboxes
   - other segments can also be driven; they will be of type *multi branch*
-- *pass output*:
-  - this segment is the canonical wire segment
-  - this segment is driven by interconnect pass transistors
-  - other segments can also be driven; they will be of type *pass branch*
 - *branch*:
   - has an associated `ConnectorSlotId`
   - the canonical segment can be found by consulting the given connector at the current cell